 - Employers can, in good faith, document their inability to rehire employees who were employees on February 15, 2020 at the same wage/hours, and their inability to hire similarly qualified employees for unfilled positions on or before December 31, 2020;

 - Employers can, in good faith, document their inability to return to the same level of business activity as the business was operating on February 15, 2020 due to compliance with certain federal guidelines related to sanitization, social distancing, or other safety requirements related to COVID-19;

 - Employees were fired for cause, voluntarily resigned or voluntarily requested and received a reduction in hours.

 Applying for PPP Loan Forgiveness

+The Small Business Administration has recently provided guidance to Peoples Security Bank & Trust Company on how to process the PPP Borrower forgiveness applications (Forms 3508 and 3508EZ).
 Peoples Security Bank & Trust will be releasing shortly an online portal to aid in the forgiveness application process to PSBT’s PPP Borrowers.
 Shortly you will receive an email from us directing you to an online portal to fill in the application and upload the required documentation.
 Please do not fill out the currently available PDF application, but instead wait to receive the link to Peoples Security Bank’s online application portal.
-We appreciate your patience with this evolving and ever changing process.
+A link to a helpful guide on online portal usage and a webinar with helpful information is also provided below.
+We appreciate your patience with this evolving and ever-changing process.